fareast555/MPC_Notification/README.md

   4. Display the alert view: [alert display];

-  The display will auto dismiss after 4.0 seconds.
+  **The display will auto dismiss after 4.0 seconds.
 Any UIGesture will also trigger a dismiss.

-  If you include an image asset, use either a 36 x 36 image (at 3 resolutions) or a single pdf vector image.
+  **If you include an image asset, use either a 36 x 36 image (at 3 resolutions) or a single pdf vector image.

-  Defaults:
+<h3>Defaults:</h3>

   Pass nil as the image argument if you want only text.